 Fees and stipends

-UKRI publish their national minimum doctoral stipend and indicative fee level on an annual basis.
-Find out about getting a studentship to fund your doctorate.
+Research Councils publish their national minimum doctoral stipend and indicative fee level on an annual basis.

 Research training support grant (RTSG)

-This is a contribution towards costs incurred in training research students, for example the provision of consumables, equipment, travel, etc. The RTSG is not intended to relieve a research organisation of any part of its normal expenditure.
+This is a contribution towards costs incurred in training research students, for example the provision of consumables, equipment, travel and so on.
+The RTSG is not intended to relieve a Research Organisation of any part of its normal expenditure.
 You should justify the level of RTSG requested, however, as a guide the Medical Research Council (MRC) allocates a minimum £5,000 MRC-funded RTSG per year.

 Equipment